-I have had this recipe on my ‘to-bake’ list for over a year and since I first tasted them at my friend Peter Church’s book launch.
+I have had this recipe on my ‘to-bake list for over a year and since I first tasted them at my friend Peter Church’s book launch.
 He is the author of two books.
-The first is ‘Dark Video‘, the second ‘A Bitter pill’ – both edgy thrillers set in and around Cape Town, and worth a read if you haven’t already.
+The first is ‘Dark Video’, and the second ‘A Bitter pill’ – both edgy thrillers set in and around Cape Town, and worth a read if you haven’t already.

 You find the best recipes in the most interesting places.